AntoThomasK03/isee2018-TeamWithNoName/README.md

   ## Goal
   #### Our project goal is to Develop an android app which can be easily accessed by an individual and monitor his schedule in an efficient way(ACTIVITY MONITOR).
+  #### Our goal as is to work together and to Learn and adapt the changing circumstances and customer requirements as the project continues further.